 For an activity as simple as putting one foot in front of the other, the number of subdisciplines within the sport of running is surprising.
 Are you a serious runner who pushes PRs, logs tempo workouts, and competes in races?
 An every-so-often runner who likes to hit the pavement for a few leisurely miles at a time?
 Or perhaps you’re a distance jogger who competes in the odd marathon.
 Regardless of your style, you’ll want to choose the right running shoe for the job.
 To help, we break down running shoes into three main categories: daily training, racing, and trail.

-Before we dive deeper, we should note that choosing the right running shoe can be a very subjective process.
-For example, a runner who tends to overpronate might choose a stability shoe like the Brooks Adrenaline GTS 24 as their daily trainer, while someone prone to nagging pains and discomfort might opt for the max-cushioned Hoka Bondi 8.
-For this reason, many of our top picks are good for daily training, recovery, and race pace.
-In other words, our delineations are meant to be a helpful guideline, but don’t limit yourself too much.
+Remember that choosing the right running shoe is be a subjective process.
+A runner who tends to overpronate might choose a stability shoe like the Brooks Adrenaline GTS 24 as their daily trainer, while someone prioritizing a higher cushion might opt for the max-cushioned Hoka Bondi 9.
+Our delineations are meant to be a helpful guideline, but don’t limit yourself too much.
 There’s simply no substitute for trying a shoe on in person and taking the time to understand your preferences (be patient, this might take a few hundred miles).
-And once you land on a shoe (or shoes) that works for you, it’s likely you’ll stick with that same model or subsequent iterations for many seasons.
+And once you land on a shoe that works for you, it’s likely you’ll stick with that same model or subsequent iterations for many seasons.

 Daily Training